Definitions

 1. Outbound firewall opening to the ICC server

-DataLock need the following configuration prepared:
+Xtransfer need the following configuration prepared:

-2. Outbound firewall opening to the destination server
+2. Outbound firewall opening to KDC server

-USB Protect needs port TCP/443 to be open outwards to be able to communicate with the ICC server and Repo server.
-USB Protect will synchronize time and obtain software updates over this port.
+USB Protect and Xtransfer need port TCP/443 to be open outwards to be able to communicate with the ICC server.
+USB Protect and Xtransfer will synchronise time and obtain software updates over this port.
 It also uses this connection to upload scanning reports and system logs.
-All traffic between the Station USB to the ICC server is encrypted with TLS.
-If USB Protect cannot validate the server certificate, this is likely with a self signed certificate or a certificate from an internal CA, the Trust On First Use(TOFU) method will be used.
-If USB Protect uses a proxy the proxy must allow connections from the USB Protect to the ICC and the Repo server.
+All traffic between the USB Protect station and the ICC server is encrypted with TLS.
+If USB Protect and Xtransfer cannot validate the server certificate, this is likely with a self-signed certificate or a certificate from an internal CA, the Trust On First Use (TOFU) method will be used.
+If USB Protect and Xtransfer use a proxy, the proxy must allow connections from the USB Protect to the ICC server.
+USB Protect is configured with the fully qualified domain name of the ICC server, and normally needs a DNS server to translate this name into an IP-address before it can connect.
+This lookup can be avoided by adding an entry to the hosts file on the USB Protect station itself, a local file that tells the station which IP-address belongs to the ICC server’s name, so it does not need to ask a DNS server.
+If a hosts file entry is set up this way, USB Protect does not need any DNS access.
+If it is not set up, USB Protect needs port TCP/53 and UDP/53 to be open outwards to a DNS server so it can resolve the ICC server’s name.
+Xtransfer needs port UDP/88 and TCP/88 to be open outwards to the KDC server.
+Xtransfer needs port TCP/445 to be open outwards to the CIFS server.
+Xtransfer needs port TCP/53 and UDP/53 to be open outwards to the DNS resolver.

 DataLock